Turkish Inheritance Law- Summary

 In the absence of a will, statutory heirs and shares are specified by the Civil Code:

-In cases of intestacy, the entire estate is distributed between the heirs as follows:
+In cases of intestacy, the entire estate is distributed between the heirs as follows:• The first statutory heirs are the children of the deceased.

 • In the absence of children, the parents of the deceased are the statutory heirs.